Jessica Andrews

-Jessica Danielle Andrews (born December 29, 1983) is an American country music singer.
+Jessica Danielle Andrews Chagnon (born December 29, 1983) is an American country music singer.
 At age 15 in mid-1999, she made her debut on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts with the single "I Will Be There for You", from her debut album Heart Shaped World, released in 1999 on DreamWorks Records Nashville.
 Andrews had her biggest chart success in 2001 with the song "Who I Am", a No. 1 country hit and the title track of her second studio album, which was certified gold in the United States.
 A third album, Now was released in 2003 to lower sales, while a fourth album (tentatively titled Ain't That Life) was never released due to DreamWorks' closure.
 In late 2008, Andrews signed to Carolwood Records, an imprint of Lyric Street Records, however, she was dropped from the label in 2009 without issuing an album.
+Andrews has been married to Marcel, a singer-songwriter and music video director, since 2011.

 Early life

-Andrews was born in Huntingdon, Tennessee, to parents Jessie and Vicki Andrews.
+Jessica Danielle Andrews was born in Huntingdon, Tennessee, to parents Jessie and Vicki Andrews.
 When she was seven, a bone was growing through her spinal cord, a condition that required surgery.
 She had a 50/50 chance of coming out of it paralyzed.
 Andrews discovered her passion for singing in the fourth grade.
 Andrews planned on dancing in her school's talent show, but her sister convinced her to sing Dolly Parton's "I Will Always Love You" instead.
 At 11, she put her first band together.
 Meanwhile, after someone sent a song of her singing to producer Byron Gallimore, Andrews signed with DreamWorks Records Nashville and soon began working on her first album.
 Prior to its release, she began opening for Faith Hill on her Fall 1998 tour, as well as for Tim McGraw (also produced by Gallimore) for his New Year's Eve concert.